-If the preparatory course is not completed, the American Chemical Society’s Toledo Placement Exam will be required for continued enrollment in General Chemistry I. This exam will be offered several times each fall for returning Messiah College students.
-It will be offered Monday morning, August 24th at 8:00 AM for all new students and at 3:30 on Monday and Tuesday, the 24th and 25th, for returning students only.
+If the preparatory course is not completed, the American Chemical Society’s Toledo Placement Exam will be required for continued enrollment in General Chemistry I. This exam will be offered several times each fall for returning Messiah University students.
+It will be offered Monday morning, August 23rd at 8:00 AM for all new students and at 3:30 on Monday and Tuesday, the 23rd and 24th, for returning students only.
 This exam can only be taken one time a semester.

 The exam consists of 60 multiple-choice questions, divided into three sections: math, general chemistry knowledge, and specific chemistry knowledge, all of which should have learned in high school chemistry.
 In order to remain enrolled in General Chemistry I, you must obtain a score of 28 out of 60 on this exam.
 Or, if your score lies between 28-34, you must have at least a 14 on the 20 questions from the math section.
 After examining course data, and consulting other programs that use the same exam, we believe these scores are prerequisites needed for academic success in General Chemistry I. A list of topics for this exam, as well as a list of eligible calculators, is provided at the bottom of this page.

 Students not receiving these scores on the placement exam must shift their enrollment into CHEM 101, Introductory College Chemistry.
 This course will use the same text as General Chemistry, but move at a slower pace, with more emphasis on problem solving, and the mathematics needed for success in chemistry.
 It will not include a lab.
 The Toledo Placement Exam will be part of the final for this course.
 General Chemistry I is offered again in the spring semester so that students can continue directly on.